 Q&A with Justin

-Justin is the Manager of User Acquisition at Skillz, where he grows a worldwide user base of over 2 billion mobile gamers.
+Justin is Head of User Acquisition at Skillz, where he grows a worldwide user base of over 2 billion mobile gamers.
 Skillz is a market leader in the booming eSports industry.
 Justin began his mobile marketing career at Skillz three years ago, first as a marketing analyst and then moving into user acquisition.
 Previously, Justin worked as a strategy analyst at Accenture.

 Read Justin’s blog: “Applying a Growth Marketing Approach to the eSports Industry”